The Ultimate Wedding Planning Timeline

 Finalize the “day of” schedule.

 There’s a lot that needs to happen in a short amount of time on your wedding day, so it’s important to have a firm schedule to keep people on track.
-In the days leading up to the wedding, you’ll want to put together a list of important tasks or events, when it’s happening, and who is responsible for it or needs to be there.
+In the days leading up to the wedding, you’ll want to put together a list of important tasks or events, when each is happening and who is responsible for it or needs to be there.
 The more details you provide, the smoother things will be.
-Be sure to share the list with your vendors, officiant, bridal party, parents, etc. When planning, take into account travel time and weather, both of which can impact your schedule and how long specific tasks may take and when people will arrive.
+Be sure to share the list with your vendors, officiant, bridal party, parents, etc. When planning, take into account travel time and weather, both of which can impact your schedule, how long specific tasks may take and when people will arrive.

 Get a manicure done.